stadub/Blog-template/README.md

 # Haacked.com

-This is hiss blog.
+This is his blog.
 There are many like it, but this one is his.
 I going to create simelar one - but mine:)

 ## Run it locally